Giuseppe-EB/porcoman/README.md

-# porcoman
+# Poker-IA-Unical
-classic bomberman revisitation with AI
+A project for the AI course of University of Calabria